 Homework problems will be assigned every week and posted on Blackboard.
-These are to be solved and turned in by Thursday 1:30 PM the following week.
+These are to be solved and turned in by TUESDAY 6:00 PM the following week.
 You may work with other people on homework, but all writeups must be individual efforts.
 Homework will be graded on a 0-100 point scale.

 All work will be submitted electronically through the Blackboard system.
-Late homework will not be accepted.

 Unless specifically requested, emailed homework will not be accepted.